KenHuffman/kingdomino/README.md

 kingdomino
 ==========

-This program is a spring boot and react.js based implementation of the Kingdomino game.
+This program is a react.js based implementation of the Kingdomino game.
 I'm implementing it to learn react.js.
-It is deployable as a war.
+It is built as a war, but it can be executed as a standalone spring boot application.

-I believe the backend functionality is complete, but the front end is currently under initial development and most backend web services have yet to be called or debugged for that matter.
+I believe the backend functionality is near complete, but the front end needs some css adjustment to display things prettier.